Upcoming Community Clinic Dates:

 All clinics are open to: Anyone who qualifies is welcome at any of our clinics, regardless of residence.

-- Individuals 18+ interested in receiving their initial doses of either Moderna (1st or 2nd dose) or J&J (1st dose);
+- Individuals 18+ interested in receiving their initial doses of either Moderna (1st or 2nd dose);

-- Individuals interested in their Booster shots (Moderna or J&J); and
+- Individuals interested in their Booster shots (Moderna, Bivalient);

-Registration: We prefer that people register online using PrepMod so we have an idea of how many people to expect.
+Registration: We prefer that people call our office (535-3983) to sign up.
 However, Walk-ins are welcome.

 - Insurance Information- If you have insurance, bring your insurance card (or a copy of it) to the clinic.
 If you have Medicare, that is the insurance card we will need, regardless if you have other supplemental insurance.